mvrdevelopment/spec/mvr-spec.md

 A client sends a `MVR_LEAVE` when it wants to quit an MVR-xchange Group and don't want to get updates about new MVR files any more.

-For the Websocket mode: It is not required to terminate the Websockets connection, but it can be done.
+For the WebSocket Mode: It is not required to terminate the Websockets connection, but it can be done.
 For the Local Network Mode: It is not required that to turn down the mDNS service, but it can be done.

 In order to join again, the client needs to and a `MVR_JOIN` package again.